dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 A record type is not necessarily immutable.
 You can declare properties with `set` accessors and fields that aren't `readonly`.
 But while records can be mutable, they make it easier to create immutable data models.

 Immutability can be useful when you need a data-centric type to be thread-safe or you're depending on a hash code remaining the same in a hash table.
 Immutability isn't appropriate for all data scenarios, however.
-Entity Framework Core 5, for example, doesn't support updating with immutable entity types.
+[Entity Framework Core](/ef/core/), for example, doesn't support updating with immutable entity types.

 Init-only properties, whether created from positional parameters or by specifying `init` accessors, have *shallow immutability*.
 After initialization, you can't change the value of value-type properties or the reference of reference-type properties.
 However, the data that a reference-type property refers to can be changed.
 The following example shows that the content of a reference-type immutable property (an array in this case) is mutable: